-Biodiversity, short for biological-diversity, is immensely rich in wildlife and cultivated species, diverse in form and function, but closely integrated in a system through multiple networks of interdependencies.
-Biodiversity mainly includes vegetation and wildlife, or, in simpler terms, plants and animals.
+Biodiversity, short for biological diversity, is immensely rich in wildlife and cultivated species, diverse in form and function, but closely integrated with a system through multiple networks of interdependencies.
+Biodiversity mainly includes vegetation and wildlife, or, in simpler terms, plants, and animals.
 These plants and animals live together in harmony, governed by the cycles and chains defined by nature itself.
 We as humans are also an important part of this huge network of dependencies, making us a part of this biodiversity.

 Even though we know that destroying this biodiversity will invite more and more trouble for us in the long run, we still continue to kill this gift of nature.
 We ignore the repercussions of this cruel act only because of the short term benefits.
 We should not kill animals or cut trees as this will have a staggering effect on the food chain, leading to depletion of life on this planet.
 We should not disrupt this natural balance and harmony here on this planet.
 Because if we destroy life, we should be able to face the after-effects, which could be death for mankind.
 So, we should strive to conserve biodiversity.